MobiTV tunes into $50M for its set-top-box-free broadcast services for pay TV providers – TechCrunch

 That’s not to say that some of its customers are not using both.
 Here, they can provide a certain set of channels directly through those boxes, with another set that are offered on top of that.

-“We believe in MOBITV’s superior consumer experience and know that being the only true TVaaS commercially deployed solution in North America has differentiated their positioning in the marketplace,” said Bandel Carano, Managing Partner, Oak Investment Partners, in a statement.
+“We believe in MOBITV’s superior consumer experience and know that being the only true TVaaS commercially deployed solution in North America has differentiated their positioning in the marketplace,” said Bandel Carano, managing partner, Oak Investment Partners, in a statement.
 “They have reinvented pay TV by providing operators a platform that allows consumers to use their streaming devices or SmartTV, while eliminating the requirement of a STB – without completely alienating it!
 This leaves room for everyone to evolve and future-proof their cable offering at a pace comfortable for both operators and consumers.”